 The Yale Center for Environmental Law and Policy, a joint undertaking between the Yale School of Forestry & Environmental Studies and the Yale Law School serves as a home for the joint JD/MEM program.
 The Center provides research, educational, career development and social opportunities for students enrolled in the joint program.

 Please visit the Yale Center for Environmental Law and Policy for more information or contact the Centerís associate director, Josh Galperin, with questions: (203) 432 3123 or email@example.com.

 Master of Business Administration

 The School of Management offers a Master of Business Administration (M.B.A.), which is normally completed in two years.
-The new accelerated Integrated J.D.-M.B.A. joint degree program reduces the time taken to obtain both degrees.
+The accelerated Integrated J.D.-M.B.A. joint degree program reduces the time taken to obtain both degrees.
 First-year law students may apply to complete a J.D.-M.B.A. degree in three academic years (six semesters without a summer session).
-Starting in the Fall of 2009, the program will be offered to prospective students applying simultaneously to the Law and Management Schools.
+The program†is offered to prospective students applying simultaneously to the Law and Management Schools.
 The Accelerated Integrated J.D.-M.B.A. is directed toward students interested in business law-related practice as well as in careers as entrepreneurs and managers in business and nonprofit organizations.
 Students in the Accelerated Integrated J.D.-M.B.A. program will graduate with their entering class at both schools.